cdsap/Talaiot/README.md

 | envName    |Name of the Property   |
 | envValue   |Value of the Property  |

-We will use IgnoreWhebn when we want to ignore publishing the results of the build due
+We will use IgnoreWhebn when we want to ignore publishing the results of the build.
+One use case is to ignore it when we are building on CI

 ````
 talaiot {